Trousered Ape

 Mr Adams was invited to a St Patrick's Day reception at the White House by President Bill Clinton in 1995 and given permission to start raising funds three years later.
 While he and other Irish political leaders are not on Mr Bush's guest list for St Patrick's Day celebrations, the President will welcome the sisters and fiancee of Robert McCartney, the Catholic man murdered by a gang of IRA thugs in January.

-(Via Power Line.
-Also, Mark Steyn comments.)
+Power Line.
+Also,

 If we're going to have a War on Terror, then by all means let's put the bloodthirsty goons of the IRA on the hit list.
 How dare they smirch and sully and pervert the Catholic faith with their evil.
 Islamic terrorists are merely enemies; these people are traitors.

-- Valdemar Kutte, Director, Grand Salon Orchestra of Gladbetook
+The only good drummer is a dead drummer.- Valdemar Kutte, Director, Grand Salon Orchestra of Gladbetook

 Before the day is out, I would like to record my continuing love for my inestimable and incomparable Bride on this occasion of her birthday.